Charged With Bad Checks or Credit Card Fraud in Connecticut?

 Connecticut fraud laws are broad and far reaching.
 There are many offenses that are categorized under this heading.
 The only way to know for certain what kind of penalty you may be facing for your charge is to consult with an experienced defense attorney.

 I am prepared to fight on your behalf, and there are always legal defenses.
-You may have thought you were authorized to use a credit card or borrow a check, and I will fight to clear up this misunderstanding.
+You may have thought you were authorized to use a credit card or borrow a check, and we will fight to clear up this misunderstanding.

 I also understand that people make mistakes and bad decisions in times of stress.
-If this happened to you, I will fight to protect your rights and get you the best outcome possible under the law.
+If this happens to you, I will fight to protect your rights and get you the best outcome possible under the law.